beyond88/woo-free-product-sample/readme.txt

 = FREE PRODUCT SAMPLE FOR WOOCOMMERCE PLUGIN FOR WORDPRESS =

 👉 Official Demo Link: [Official Demo](https://thewpnext.com/demo/woo-free-product-sample)
+👉 Learn More About PRO: [Pro Version](https://www.thewpnext.com/downloads/free-product-sample-for-woocommerce/)

 = POWERED BY WooCommerce =

-[Free Product Sample for WooCommerce](https://thewpnext.com/demo/woo-free-product-sample) plugin is the right choice to offer to order as free sample product to customer in specific date duration, powered by WooCommerce.
+[Free Product Sample for WooCommerce](https://www.thewpnext.com/downloads/free-product-sample-for-woocommerce) plugin is the right choice to offer to order as free sample product to customer in specific date duration, powered by WooCommerce.

 == Key Features ==
 * Display a button in the product details page to order free sample product